Last Updated on May 26, 2023 by Karl Thompson

 Where one husband legally has many wives.
 The opposite is Polyandry, where one woman has many husbands.

 The view that social changes (such as globalisation and more consumerism) since the 1950s have resulted in a world in which individuals have much more choice and freedom than is suggested by Modernists social theories such as Functionalism, Marxism and Feminism.

-The first stages of learning the norms and values of a society; learning basic skills and norms, such as language, and basic manners.
+The first stages of learning the norms and values of a society which is primarily done within the family with parents as the main agents of socialisation.
+This is where children learn the basic skills and norms, such as language, and basic manners.